semaphoreci/docs/caching-dependencies_5bb91ef12c7d3a04dd5b5d91.md

 cache created by the master branch.

 This strategy ensures best cache hit rate through the lifetime of your project.
-You can apply the same approach to other languages and uses cases as well.

 ## Next steps